badgib/ASimpleCompass/README.md

 ## TODO ##
 * fix graphics
-* add proper window scaling
+* fix the weird behaviour when window is smaller (black border on bottom right)